Angela-Rene/Trees_in_NYC/README.md

 ## Project Setup Instructions-
-step by step directions how to download, install, and run project instruction for setting up the virtual environment\

 + Fork the repo
 + Create and Activate a Virtual Environment
 + Install the `requirements.txt` file